top of page

 Zoom Meetings link: this is the same link as the one for the 1:15pm session above (no need to log out over the course of the afternoon)

-Enjoy a final opportunity from 3:00-3:30pm to self-select from our new slate of exciting Cohort Activities.
-Please reference the slate of Activities above for more information (Day 1 at 4:30pm).
-Remember, this is your last chance to complete the “Passport” printed on the back side of your name badge and be entered in the drawing!
+Enjoy a final opportunity from 3:00-3:30pm to self-select from our new slate of experiential activities.
+Please reference the slate of Activities above (Day 1 at 12:30pm).
+From 3:30-4:00pm, Cohorts will “report out” to the plenary group and share some of their more memorable Summit experiences.

 *We hope you enjoyed your Cohort and new slate of Activities.
 Please share on your Evaluation form how we can improve and expand on this unique Summit experience.

-Cohort Facilitators: Please see the list above (Day 1 at 11:15am).
+Cohort Facilitators: Please see the list above (Day 1 at 10:00am).

 Chat Box Monitor: Jennifer Horwitz, Whatcom Dispute Resolution Center & Summit Agenda Planning Committee

-4:00 - 4:30 PM Pacific – Summit XVIII Reflections & Closing
+4:00 - 4:15 PM Pacific – Summit XIX Closing

 What’d We Learn?
 What’s Next?
 When’s the Ferry?
 Where’s the Big Red “End Meeting” Button?